SEND Information & provision evaluation Report

 Children with Special Educational Needs and Disabilities (SEND)

-Our SENCO leader at Horfield is Mr Ian Harvey.
+Our SENDCO leader at Horfield is Mr Ian Harvey.
 If you have any queries, please call into the School Office and make an appointment to see him.

 1. How does Horfield Primary School know if children need extra help and what should I do if I think my child has Special Educational Needs?

 We are committed to early identification of special educational needs at Horfield School.
 At the very heart of the work in our school is a continuous cycle of planning, teaching and assessing.
 A range of evidence is collected through rigorous whole school assessment and monitoring arrangements.
 If this suggests that your child is not making the expected progress some different or additional support will be put in place.
 We identify pupils making less than expected progress and this includes progress in areas other than attainment – such as their social & emotional development.
 We listen and consider concerns raised by parents/carers, children and teachers and work closely with outside agencies, health professionals and previous educational settings.
 We also use a range of formative assessment tools.
-Children who do not have SEN may experience a range of challenges during their time at school and may need additional support at some stage.
-Slow progress and low attainment do not necessarily mean that a child has SEN and does not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
-Equally, we do not assume that attainment in line with chronological age means that there is no learning difficulty or disability.
+Children who do not have SEND may experience a range of challenges during their time at school and may need additional support at some stage.
+Slow progress and low attainment do not necessarily mean that a child has SEND and does not automatically lead to a

 2. How will Horfield Primary School support my child?

 More personalised support may be required for some children, including children with SEND.
 We provide intervention opportunities for some children to learn in a 1:1 situation with a trained teaching assistant &/or in the classroom, accessing the curriculum.
 Some programmes (e.g. physiotherapy/Speech & Language) are delivered following advice from outside agencies.
-Others are planned and delivered by school staff including: Nessy Learning, Hickey – a multi-sensory approach towards dyslexia, BRP, Toe By Toe, and 1:1 Numicon Maths.
+Others are planned and delivered by school staff including: Nessy Learning, Read Theory, Inference Skills, Hickey – a multi-sensory approach towards dyslexia, BRP, Toe By Toe, 1:1 Numicon Maths and Third Space Learning Maths.
 Where necessary, an individual plan of support will be used and progress will be monitored.

 3. How will the Curriculum be matched to my child’s needs?